robweber/omni-epd/README.md

 ### VirtualEPD Object

 Objects returned by the `displayfactory` class all inherit methods from the `VirtualEPD` class.
-The following methods are available once the object is loaded.
+The following methods are available to be implemented once the object is loaded.
 Be aware that not all displays may implement all methods but `display` is required.

 * `width` and `height` - these are convience attributes to get the width and height of the display in your code.
 See the above example for their use.
 * `prepare()` - does any initializing information on the display.
 This is waking up from sleep or doing anything else prior to a new image being drawn.